Disney Cruise vs. Walt Disney World: Smackdown!

 Accommodations at Walt Disney World range the gamut from simple campsites at Fort Wilderness Resort to deluxe over-the-water bungalow cabins inspired by those on Tahiti and other South Pacific islands at the Polynesian Village Resort.
 In all, visitors can choose from over 20 themed resorts, with varying room types and views available.
 Disney's large Value Resorts offer basic motel-style accommodations and centrally-located pools and food courts, spread over many acres.
 Moderate resorts offer larger motel-style rooms and more elaborate theming, pools with water slides and sit-down restaurants in addition to food courts.
 Deluxe resorts are hotels with larger rooms, multiple dining options and better locations closer to the theme parks and attractions.
 Deluxe Villa resorts are vacation-rental options, with accommodations ranging from modest Studios to 2 and 3-bedroom Grand Villas.

-Disney Cruise Line ships feature the usual selection of inside, oceanview, and balcony staterooms and, of course, suites.
-Of note, all Disney Cruise Line staterooms have two bathrooms, one with a sink and toilet, the other with a sink and shower, so multiple members of the family can get ready at the same time.
+Disney Cruise Line ships feature the usual selection of inside, oceanview, and balcony staterooms, which are among the largest at sea, and, of course, suites.
+Of note, most Disney Cruise Line staterooms have two bathrooms, one with a sink and toilet, the other with a sink and shower, so multiple members of the family can get ready at the same time.
 Virtual portholes on Disney ships are a unique feature in some inside staterooms that offer live view outside the ship, thanks to cameras mounted on deck.

 Our Pick: Walt Disney World, for the sheer number of resort choices, options and themes you can choose from.